Skip to main content

 Nearest Station: Newquay

 Experience the beauty of Wales in the wonderful and eclectic surroundings of Green Man(external link, opens in a new tab) festival this August.
 The festival boasts a wide range of activities and attractions across 10 areas, including music, comedy, literature, art and science and much more, attracting a diverse audience of music lovers and creatives from across the globe.
-Big Thief, Sampha, Jon Hopkins and Sleaford Mods headline the festival this year.
+Underworld, Wet Leg, TV On The Radio, Nilüfer Yanya and CMAT are some of the many musical highlights this year.

 Free shuttle buses will run to and from the festival to the train station.